sushiswap/sushiswap-interface/docs/CONTRIBUTION_GUIDELINES.md

 ## Pages

-If you're working on a feature which introduces a new page, keep that page heavy, do as much as physically possible within that page and try not to extract anything prematurely.
+If you introduce a new page, keep that page heavy, do as much as physically possible within that page and try not to extract anything prematurely.

+## Components

+Components should be generic and reusable.

+## Features

+...